MGCodesandStats/dash-hlt/README.md

 This is an interactive bubble chart that visualises hotel metrics across brands for Hilton Worldwide Holdings for **ADR**, **occupancy**, and **number of rooms** metrics.

-The data is sourced from [Q4 2023 earnings data](https://ir.hilton.com/~/media/Files/H/Hilton-Worldwide-IR-V3/quarterly-results/2024/q4-2023-earnings-release.pdf) for Hilton Worldwide Holdings, and the Dash visualisation is deployed to a live website using Render.
+The data is sourced from [Q4 2023 earnings data](https://ir.hilton.com/~/media/Files/H/Hilton-Worldwide-IR-V3/quarterly-results/2024/q4-2023-earnings-release.pdf) for Hilton Worldwide Holdings.

+The Dash visualisation is deployed to the following website using Render: [https://hilton-q423.onrender.com/](https://hilton-q423.onrender.com/).